SumiSastri/react-basics-to-hooks/docs/react-docs/core-concepts/scaffolding-projects/create-react-app.md

+# Create-React-App - an introduction

 The purpose of this documentation is to outline what the CRA (create-react-app) ships with and how to install it in a project.
+Read with `cra-repo-files-and-structure.md`

 **Documentation**
 Follow the official documentation on: [https://create-react-app.dev/] & getting started[https://create-react-app.dev/docs/getting-started]